 4. Stick with your plan, despite volatility

-When the value of your investments falls significantly, it's only human to want to run for shelter due to our inherent aversion to suffering losses.
-And it can certainly feel better to stop putting additional money to work in the market.
-But the best investors understand their time horizon, financial capacity for losses, and emotional tolerance for market ups and downs, and they maintain an allocation of stocks they can live with in good markets and bad.
+When the value of your investments falls, it's only human to want to run for shelter.
+But the best investors don’t.
+Instead, they maintain an allocation to stocks they can live with in good markets and bad.

-Remember the financial crisis of late 2008 and early 2009 when stocks dropped nearly 50%?
-Selling at the top and buying at the bottom would have been ideal, but, unfortunately, that kind of market timing is nearly impossible.
-In fact, a Fidelity study of 1.5 million workplace savers found that those who stayed invested in the stock market during the downturn far outpaced those who went to the sidelines.3
+The financial crisis of late 2008 and early 2009 when stocks dropped nearly 50% might have seemed a good time to run for safety in cash.
+But a Fidelity study of 1.5 million workplace savers found that those who stayed invested in the stock market during that time were far better off than those who headed for the sidelines.4

-From June of 2008 through the end of 2017, investors who stayed in the markets saw their account balances—which reflected the impact of their investment choices and contributions—grow 147%.
-That's twice the average 74% return for those who moved out of stocks and into cash during the fourth quarter of 2008 or first quarter of 2009.
-While most investors did not make any asset allocation changes during the market downturn, but, for those who did, it was a fateful decision that had a lasting impact.
+From June of 2008 through the end of 2017, those who stayed invested saw their account balances—which reflected the impact of their investment choices and contributions—grow 147%.
+That's twice the average 74% return for those who fled stocks during the fourth quarter of 2008 or first quarter of 2009.
+While most investors did not make any changes during the market downturn, those who did made a fateful decision with a lasting impact.
 More than 25% of those who sold out of stocks never got back into the market and missed the gains that followed.4